The US is actually unique for not valuing life!

 - If the US really valued life then it wouldn't provide military support for countries that blatantly don't.
 The $350 billion arms deal with Saudi Arabia is morally obscene, especially considering the country's shocking human rights record and the war crimes it is committing in Yemen.
 The US is also the strongest supporter for Israel's persecution of Palestinians resulting in thousands of unnecessary deaths.

-- If the US really valued life then it would have a more compassionate response to refugees on its southern border and wouldn't seperate families or cause the deaths and ill-treatment of children.
+- If the US really valued life then it would have a more compassionate response to refugees on its southern border and wouldn't separate families or cause the deaths and ill-treatment of children.

 - If the US really valued life then it would be more proactive in managing climate emissions and having greater environmental protections.
 Under Trump environmental protections have been scaled back and the US President is possibly the only world leader who questions climate science.